COVID-19 Vaccines and Boosters

 About the tool

-- Advise patients to receive the vaccine.
-Communication by trusted health professionals about the importance of vaccines is the most effective way to counter vaccine hesitancy.
-Tell your patients you will get or have already received the vaccine.
+- Advise patients to receive the booster.
+Communication by trusted health professionals about the importance of boosters is the most effective way to counter vaccine hesitancy.
+Tell your patients you will get or have already received the booster.

 - Be an educator.
-Be prepared to answer patient questions and address concerns about the vaccine.
+Be prepared to answer patient questions and address concerns about the booster.

 The COVID-19: Vaccines Resource is part of the COVID-19 Resource Centre.
 This resource was developed by the Centre for Effective Practice with support from the Ontario College of Family Physicians, Nurse Practitioners’ Association of Ontario, Association of Family Health Teams of Ontario, Ontario Medical Association, Registered Nurses’ Association of Ontario, Ontario College of Pharmacists, Section of General and Family Physicians of Ontario, Department of Family Medicine at McMaster University and the School of Pharmacy at the University of Waterloo, using a rapidly-modified version of the CEP’s integrated knowledge translation approach.
 It is one of several clinical resources developed as part of the Knowledge Translation in Primary Care Initiative.
 Funded by the Ontario Ministry of Health, this initiative supports primary care providers with the development of a series of clinical tools and health information resources.